cmconner156/hue_scripts/README.md

 script_runner share_all_workflows --owner cconner --sharegroups test1,test2 --permissioins read,write

 - This will share workflows from --owner to a comma separated list of shareusers or sharegroups and a list of permissionis specified by --permissions.

+hue_download_watcher.sh

+- This script can be used to capture info surrounding downloads from Hue.

+hue_clean_duplicate_permissions.sh

+- This script is old, but it would have cleaned up duplicate entries for HuePermission objects

+extract_archive_in_hdfs.sh

+- Debug version of the same extraction script in Hue source.